luaforge/luaservice/LuaService/ReadMe.txt

 The following files are included in this release:

 ReadMe.txt		This file.
 LuaService.exe		The Lua Windows Service framework.
 LuaService.chm		Documentation
-init.lua		Ticker service initialization file. test.lua		Ticker service implementation.
+Ticker			Folder with the Ticker sample init.lua		  Ticker service initialization file. test.lua		  Ticker service implementation.
+Rot13
+  init.lua		  Rot13 service initialization file.
+  rot13svc.lua		  Rot13 service implementation.

-Since the demo service's only visible effect is to call OutputDebugString(), you will need a tool like DebugView to see it work.
+Since the Ticker sample service's only visible effect is to call OutputDebugString(), you will need a tool like DebugView to see it work.
 Get DebugView from the Sysinternals group at Microsoft, http://www.microsoft.com/technet/sysinternals/.
 While there, you might want to look at ProcessExplorer and ProcessMonitor, both of which have been valuable for debugging LuaService and other Windows applications.

+The Rot13 sample is more complete.
+Create the folder \tmp\rot on the same drive that has \WINDOWS on it.
+Copy LuaService.exe, lua5.1.dll, and lfs.dll into the Rot13 sample's folder, and say LuaService -i to install and start it.
+Now, any file copied into \tmp\rot will be transformed through ROT13.
+(ROT13 is described by http://en.wikipedia.org/wiki/Rot13.)
+Run DebugView and see a trace of its activity while it works.

 This is an alpha release.
 Please do not install this on a production or mission critical system.
 It is believed to be